Communities in Norfolk County, Ontario: Jacksonburg

+L

 Langton

 Langton (42.74197°N 80.577679°W) is a small town located in Norfolk County; formerly known as Boughner's Corner.

 The town can be accessed by travelling to the intersection just slightly to the west of Courtland and turning south on Ontario provincial Highway 59 if coming from Delhi, south if coming from Tillsonburg or if travelling eastbound on Ontario Provincial Highway 3, and straight ahead if travelling southbound using Ontario provincial Highway 59.

 Langton once had two banks but the CIBC bank closed in May 2016 due to increased online banking activity and the changing Canadian economy; placing the future of offline banking in this community in definite jeopardy.
 Despite its small population, Langton was considered to be a banking hub for the tobacco farmers during the 20th century.

-The Langton Baptist Churchyard is the local cemetery in the area.
-Having a significant amount of history to it, there are at least 600 individuals who are buried in the cemetery; including people with the last name Boughner because of its closeness to the community of Walsh.
-The oldest female buried at this cemetery is Rebecca Boughner (who died in 1863) while the oldest male buried in this cemetery is James N. Martin (who died in 1865).
-There are at least 5 members of the Millennials generation (born between 1980 and 2005) who are buried at this cemetery.

 Sidewalks exist only on the main street, otherwise, walking in this town is very simple.
 The entire town spans 5 kilometers in length.
 Langton enjoys scenery that is very rural and flat.
 Streets can be busy sometimes; especially during the weekdays.
 Possible activities include hiking, walking, running, and cycling.

-They have been able to receive cable television service since approximately 2011.

-Since children of elementary school age who live in Andy's Corners attend Langton Public School or Sacred Heart School, Andy's Corners is considered to be a subdivision of Langton.
-Langton was home to the Langton Thunderbirds, a junior hockey team that played in the Southern Ontario Junior Hockey League.
-Langton has two schools: Langton Public School and Sacred Heart Catholic School.